JamesBollinger/MultiGen-Game/README.md

 *   ActionListenerDemo/GraphicsLines.java -- Produces a grid of random-colored tiles, and clicking refreshes the coloring.
 *   TurnBasedSystem.java (reborn from "TmpGraphics") -- manages moving a unit around the map.
 (Keeps tack of player phase & enemy phase).

+###Map Codes
+0 = Ocean
+1 = Plains
+2 = Forest
+3 = Hills
+4 = Ice
+5 = Sand
+6 = Moutains

+##Future plans for the mid-level/tactical end
+*   Develop an AI for the tactical map
+*   Display a menu for the user to choose certain actions to perform on a particular unit
+*   Ensuring that units do not spawn on Ocean tiles
+*   Allowing the client/user to click a terrain square to get more info about that square/tile (TBD)